datacarpentry/image-processing/episodes/08-edge-detection.md

 ![Gradient near transition](../fig/07-bw-gradient.png)

 It is obvious that the "edge" here is not so sudden!
-So, any OpenCV method to detect edges in an image must be able to decide where the edge is, and place appropriately-colored pixels in that location.
+So, any skimage method to detect edges in an image must be able to decide where the edge is, and place appropriately-colored pixels in that location.